-In applying the accounting policies, the Authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-The critical judgements made in the Statement of Accounts are:
+In applying the accounting policies set out in Note 1, the Authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.

-- (i) There is a high degree of uncertainty about future levels of funding for local government.
+(i) There is a high degree of uncertainty about future levels of funding for local government.
 However, the Authority has determined that this uncertainty is not sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision.
-The Dorset Councils partnership, Stronger Together transformation project, is working towards maintaining services whilst meeting the challenge of reducing funding levels. - (ii) Consideration has been given to the relationship with all potential entities and the related party transactions are shown within Note 33 to the Core Financial Statements.
+The Dorset Councils partnership, Stronger Together transformation project, is working towards maintaining services whilst meeting the challenge of reducing funding levels.

+(ii) Consideration has been given to the relationship with all potential entities and the related party transactions are shown within Note 33 to the Core Financial Statements.
 There are no entities where the Council's interest is such that it would give rise to the requirement to prepare group accounts.
-This position is reviewed and updated on an annual basis..
+This position is reviewed and updated on an annual basis.